 How can I get a low-interest personal loan?

 In Singapore, the easiest way to do this is to compare deals offered by financial institutions.
 Check who has the lowest EIR.
 You can also check the interest rates, the amount you can borrow, and the length of time you have to pay back.
-Assess if the interest rate used by the lender is lower than other competing lenders.
+Assess if the interest rate used by the financial institutions is lower than their competitors.

 How can I get the lowest EIR?